 In my modest view, it is not the military and political environment, but Fromm’s personal life that best illuminates his fate.
 Of personal life there was very little.
 A shy, insecure man with a habit of sarcasm, Fromm had few friends.
 Blessed with a strong and happy marriage, he seems to have found much joy and consolation in family life.
 But only there.
 One looks in vain for cultural pursuits or social interests which did not serve the representational purposes of the army.

 All the more painful, then, must have been the loss of his son, Lieutenant Harald Fromm, who was killed on the Eastern Front in November, 1943.
 Afterwards, as his daughter remembered, Fromm was only a shadow of his former self, so reduced in emotional capability that when he arrived home after his day’s work, he was little more than a ‘stony-faced stranger’ (ein steinerner Gast) at the dinner table.
 Naturally, Hitler’s displeasure played a part, as did the cut-throat competition in the Bendler Block.
-Upon him, though, was a new and compelling vista: the interleaving of Germany’s predicament, the army’s predicament, and a moral predicament that was his very own.
+Upon him, though, was a new and compelling vista: the interleaving of Germany’s predicament, the army’s predicament, and a moral predicament that was his own.
 It cannot have been otherwise.
 At this decisive moment, it is sad to relate, he did absolutely nothing.

-Long before his son went into action that day, Fromm knew that the military situation was hopeless.
+Before his son went into action that day, Fromm knew that the military situation was hopeless.
 It was inevitable that Germany would lose the war.
-Hitler was impervious to rational argument.
-The operations in the East, which cost millions of lives, had no military value and served only a hideous ideological purpose.
-Berlin would soon come within reach of enemy bombers, while the capacities of the German air defence were falling behind.
+The operations in the East, which would cost millions of lives, had no military value.
+They served only a hideous ideological purpose.
+Berlin was coming within reach of enemy bombers, while the capacities of the German air defence were falling behind.
 It did not matter to Hitler if Germany was utterly destroyed.

 Bernhard R. Kroener.
 Generaloberst Friedrich Fromm “Der starke Mann im Heimatgebiet.”
 Eine Biographie.
 Schoeningh, 2005.